 A Fresh Start

-While breakfast at the Hotel Julien was a convenient way to start the a day, we also wanted to sample the local flavors of the Millwork District.
-Located near the downtown, it is an area that is seeing a flurry of revitalization, muck like we have found in other downtowns.
+While breakfast at the Hotel Julien was a convenient way to start the day, we also wanted to sample the local flavors of the Millwork District.
+Located near the downtown, it is an area that is seeing a flurry of revitalization, much as we have found in other downtowns.
 We visited this cute coffee shop, which offers a tranquil, relaxed way to ease into the day.
 Inspire Cafe is certainly well named, as it inspired us to discover Dubuque districts outside of downtown.
 (See inside Inspire here.)

 A Nod to the King

 The task of researching potential itinerary stops allows us to envision the flavor of a new destination.
 What that can often lead to, is the struggle with paring down our choices that can be visited in the time allowed.
 This really comes out when the subject is dining.
 It never fails that we find tons of interesting eateries, but we can only eat so many meals.
 When we found a spot that offers a PB&J burger, at 1st & Main, well it jumped up to the “must try” list.
 (Check out 1st & Main here.)

 We always look for at least one stop that is on the cutting edge of the local social scene.
 In Dubuque, we chose L. May Eatery, and we were not disappointed.
 The locals flock to this urban eatery for cocktails, consumables, and conversation.
 Located in the heart of downtown, it offers indoor and outdoor seating options.
 We would soon discover Dubuque is a great choice for people watching.
 (Step inside L. May here.)

 One of the Family